retroenv/nesgodisasm/README.md

 ## Features

-* Outputs ca65 compatible .asm files that can be used to reproduce the original NES ROM
+* Outputs ca65 compatible .asm files that can be used to reproduce the same original NES ROM
 * Translates known RAM addresses to aliases
 * Traces the program execution flow to differentiate between code and data
 * Supports undocumented 6502 CPU opcodes